amits1ngh/amits1ngh.github.io/index.md

   </tr>
  </table>

-As a hobby, I like to do lyrical-bollywood dance and photography.
+As a side activity and a hobby, I like to do lyrical-bollywood dance and photography.
+Some of those you can find in the navigation section :)

 ## Education

 Year | Activity | Affiliation
 -----|------- | -----------
-2021 - till date | Doctoral Candidate | Paderborn University
+2021 - pres. | Doctoral Candidate | Paderborn University
 2020 | MSc Cognitive Science | University of Hyderabad
 2018 | Data Associate - German (full-time)| Alexa Ops.
 Amazon Development Center, Bangalore 2017 | B.A.
 Honours German | Jawaharlal Nehru University (JNU), New Delhi